zacck-zz/zacck.github.io/_posts/2017-03-29-Express-Middleware-Huh-?.md

 What is middleware: middleware is a general term for software that serves to **"glue together"** separate, often complex and already existing, programs.

 Lets say we have a stock express app that tells us 'Hello' when we load the page.
-Yeah Generic much ? `app.js`could look as follows.
+Yeah Generic much? `app.js`could look as follows.

 ```javascript
 var express = require('express');